mishmanners/SSW-goals/README.md

-# SSW-goals
+# SSW Goals

-My personal goals for my work at SSW as the Senior Developer Advocate.
+Personal goals for my work at SSW as the Senior Developer Advocate.